The Sleeping Cardinal: Reception

+Film Weekly wrote: "It has strong suspense, well maintained until the climax, and a novel but well acted portrayal of the criminologist by Arthur Wontner."

+Kine Weekly wrote: "A excellent detective drama, British all through, which is adapted from two well-known stories by Conan Doyle.
+The play is cleverly constructed, and succeeds in keeping the interest maintained until the very end.
+Hiscott's direction is capable and allows movement and change of scenes to punctuate the good dialogue, while Arthur Wontner is admirable as Sherlock Holmes and brings life to the immortal character."

-In a contemporary review, The New York Times wrote: "There are secret doors leading into strange compartments and rooms, and there are scufflings and caterwaulings in dark corridors.
+The New York Times wrote: "There are secret doors leading into strange compartments and rooms, and there are scufflings and caterwaulings in dark corridors.
 All the characters express their contempt for one another by that sinister laugh—the 'ha, ha' which preceded the 'yeah' of modern gangdom.
 Detective Holmes barely escapes with his life, and the dear Dr. Watson is drawn away by innumerable red herrings."